mica-92/addhana/content/blog/78-KonMari.md

 ### Komono
 * Skincare products & makeup- Not a big problem
 * Accessories - This is a cumbersome category and one I am not looking forward to tackling.
-* Anything that seems vaguely “electric” - There's room for improvement in this arena
+* Anything that seems vaguely “electric” - There's room for improvement in this arena.
 * Household equipment - In my case, this is mainly stationary and writing goods and, crochet supplies and shopping bags.
 The latter is the family's karma.
 * Kitchen - The three main categories of kitchen komono are implements for eating, cooking tools, and food.